fortedigital/Forte.WebScraper/README.md

 Each page property can have 3 items:

-- test - list of conditions which identify this page type; make sure that these conditions satisfy only one page type
+- test - string of conditions which identify this page type; make sure that these conditions satisfy only one page type

 - pageLinks - list of children pages with a selector to element from which url can be extracted

 - properties - list of properties to be extracted from this page type with a selector to wanted element

+- languages - list of links to this page in other languages

 ```json
 "test": [%condition%,...],